 Žerovc examines curatorship in its broader social, political and economic contexts, as well as in relation to the profound changes that have taken place in the art field over the last century.

 Extending the DialogueEditors: Urška Jurman, Christiane Erharter and Rawley Grau

 The book offers a collection of urgencies and agencies in art history, art writing, and art and cultural production from across this cultural and political geography.

 Ah, Art!Igor Zabel

 Igor Zabel kept a journal on his business trips.
 The notebooks and planners in Igor Zabel’s heritage contain diary entries hidden among his schedules, lecture outlines, interview cues, directories, etc.

 Contemporary Art TheoryIgor Zabel

-This book brings forward Zabel’s extraordinary analytical and emphatic thinking and writing on modern and contemporary art from Socialist Realism and Conceptual Art to Post-Modernism and Contextual Art, particularly in Slovenia and Eastern Europe.
+This book brings forward Zabel’s extraordinary analytical and emphatic thinking and writing on modern and contemporary art from Socialist Realism and Conceptual Art to Post-Modernism and 1990s art, particularly in Slovenia and Eastern Europe.